 A select “elite” few, those with impressive backgrounds or with scarce donor ethnicities (women of Asian ancestry are in high demand) can potentially earn $50,000 or more per single donation.

 No wonder Gen Zers call donating eggs their next “hobby,” or that some resort to fraud to qualify for these offers.
-In the fertility industry, there is little verification of applicants’ backgrounds, leading to some fake Ivy League credentials, fabricate medical histories, and even misrepresent musical skills like playing the oboe.
+In the fertility industry, there is little verification of applicants’ backgrounds, leading some to fake Ivy League credentials, fabricate medical histories, and even misrepresent musical skills like playing the oboe.

 Dr. Aimee Eyvazzadeh, a San Francisco–based fertility expert, has witnessed donors demand $75,000 with a bogus Harvard diploma while others hide that they take psychiatric medications.
 “You basically know more about the puppy you adopted than the egg you’ve received from an egg bank,” Dr. Eyvazzadeh told me.